CHAPTER THIRTY-THREE—LEADS

 Heather shot an apprehensive glance at James as another guard joined them to unlock her cell and her escort took her inside.
 James remained by the door, avoiding her gaze.
 After releasing her wrists, the guard ordered her to stay where she was, and then left her.

 Finally, James spoke.
 “I’ll bring you something to do a little later,” he said quietly.
 “But aside from that, you won’t have to see me for a while.”
 He forced himself to look at her, then.
-Utter misery burned in his tired eyes.
+Utter misery burned in his gaze.
 A continued apology, despite the resignation.

 After all his aching and worry about Benson separating them, James was the one separating them.
 Heather figured he hadn’t made the decision on his own.
-Fury sparked through her circuits at how tightly both of them were being manipulated by this person she knew nothing about.
+Fury sparked through her circuits at how completely both of them were under the control of this person she knew nothing about.

 +